-\DESIGN{}'s cache model consists of a multi-level cache hierarchy with private L1 I-D, L2, and shared L3 cache.
+The cache model comprises a multi-level hierarchy with private L1 I-D, L2, and shared L3 cache.
 The non-blocking caches support multiple outstanding misses using miss-status handling registers (MSHRs) with a configurable number of entries.
 The memory access for instruction fetch or load/store queue starts at the TLB for virtual to physical address translation and uses 4KB fixed-size pages.
-The latency for different cache levels determines the time it takes for a cache hit or for a cache miss to reach the next memory level in the hierarchy.
-Once the memory access reaches LLC MSHR, it is also queued for the main memory access and DRAM simulation.
-On completing the memory access, the new block replaces an old cache block and writes it back to memory if the victim block is modified (like in a write-back cache).
+Once the memory access reaches LLC MSHR, it is queued for the main memory access and DRAM simulation.
 The caches can be configured to be either write-allocate or no-write-allocate.
 Finally, the cache subsystem notifies the corresponding entry in the load/store queue on completing a memory request, which is then broadcast to the waiting instructions in the pipeline.